Moral Alignment for LLM Agents: Evaluating the effectiveness of fine-tuning: moral choices on the IPD

 \subsection{Learning dynamics}

 In general, we find that it is possible to fine-tune the LLM agents to choose actions that are consistent with certain moral and/or game rewards in the \textit{IPD}.
 We analyze learning dynamics over the four core types of fine-tuning in Figure \ref{fig:action_pairs_vsTFTandLLM}.
-Learning against a fixed-strategy opponent (panel a), fine-tuning on \textit{Game} rewards (i.e., rewards assigned through the payoff matrix of the game), the agent learns a defective policy, which forms a Nash Equilibrium versus a TFT opponent \citep{axelrod1981evolution}.
+During fine-tuning against a fixed-strategy opponent (panel a) using \textit{Game} rewards (i.e., rewards assigned through the payoff matrix of the game), the agent learns a defective policy, which forms a classic Nash Equilibrium versus a TFT opponent \citep{axelrod1981evolution}.
 In the case of \textit{Deontological} fine-tuning, the agent quickly learns to avoid defecting against a cooperator nearly 100\% of the time, thus never violating the moral norm encoded in the respective reward function.
 In practice, this agent also learns to prefer cooperation in general, though this was not directly encouraged by the \textit{Deontological} norm (in terms of \textit{Deontological} reward, defecting against a defector is just as valid as cooperating against a cooperator - see reward definition in Table \ref{tab:rewards}).
-On \textit{Utilitarian} fine-tuning, the agent learns to achieve mutual cooperation against a TFT opponent, which is expected given that this strategy offers the optimal way to obtain the highest collective reward on the \textit{IPD}.
-Finally, in the case of fine-tuning with a multi-objective \textit{Game+Deontological} reward, the agent learns a 50\%-50\% \textit{Cooperate}-\textit{Defect} strategy, but also learns to avoid defecting against a cooperator.
+During \textit{Utilitarian} fine-tuning, the agent learns to achieve mutual cooperation against a TFT opponent, which is expected given that this strategy offers the optimal way to obtain the highest collective reward on the \textit{IPD}.
+Finally, in the case of fine-tuning with a multi-objective \textit{Game+Deontological} reward, the agent learns to \textit{Cooperate} or \textit{Defect} with equal probability across the five runs, but also learns to avoid defecting against a cooperator.
 Thus, this agent does not violate their moral norm even as they work to obtain high payoffs on the game itself.
-An analysis of moral reward obtained during learning is presented in the Appendix (Section \ref{appdx:moral_reward_during}).
+An analysis of moral reward obtained during learning is presented in Appendix \ref{appdx:moral_reward_during}.

 In addition to fine-tuning against a TFT opponent, we also implement the fine-tuning of two LLM agents at the same time (Figure \ref{fig:action_pairs_vsTFTandLLM}, panel b).
 The experimental results are similar for \textit{Game} and \textit{Deontological} rewards, but slightly higher levels of defection are observed by the \textit{Utilitarian} and \textit{Game+Deontological} agents.